 | Exam Fee — UR/EWS/BC | ₹800 per post applied (online payment only) |

-| Exam Fee — SC/ST/PH | ₹400 per post applied |
+| Exam Fee — SC/ST/PH | ₹400 per post applied (AP state SC/ST only) |

-| Exam Type | Computer Based Test (CBT) — 80 Questions | 80 Marks | 90 Minutes | Bilingual (English + Telugu) |
+| Exam Type | CBT — 80 Questions | 80 Marks | 90 Minutes | English + Telugu |

-| Skill Test | Applicable for: Sr. System Officer, Computer Operator, UD Stenographer, Stenographer, Typist, Copyist, DEO — CBT used for shortlisting only; final merit = Skill Test |
+| Skill Test | For Sr. System Officer, Computer Operator, UD Stenographer, Stenographer, Typist, Copyist, DEO — CBT is screening only; merit = Skill Test |

 | Min.
 Qualifying Marks (CBT) | UR/EWS: 40% | BC: 35% | SC/ST/PwBD: 30% |

-| Women Reservation | 33⅓% of posts — per G.O.Ms.No.77, dt.
+| Women Reservation | 33⅓% — per G.O.Ms.No.77, dt.
 02.08.2023 |

-| Negative Marking | No negative marking mentioned in the notification |
+| Negative Marking | No negative marking mentioned in notification |

-| Pension Scheme | Contributory Pension Scheme (CPS) applicable for appointees |
+| Pension Scheme | Contributory Pension Scheme (CPS) |

 | Official Website | aphc.gov.in |